SEO Consultant to Internet Entrepreneurs and Remote Teams

 In this step, we will copy the first 100 non-personalized Google Search results and paste them in a spreadsheet.

-I would recommend using the free Chrome extension "SEO Ruler
+I would recommend using the free Chrome extension "SEO Ruler" for this step.

 In the "Google Options" menu, just hit "Show top 100 results" and "don't show personalized results".